 A hand holding an oat bar with peanuts that's on a stack of bars with peanuts all around.

-• Add some chia seeds for extra crunch and nutrients
+• Mix in some chia seeds for an added crunch and nutrient boost.

 Three oat bars topped with peanuts in a coconut bowl.

-If you try these bars, I would love to hear from you!
+If you try this recipe I would love to hear from you!
 Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram!
 I can’t wait to see your photos.

 A stack of oat bars topped with peanuts on a cake stand with plants in the background.